coderaanalytics/econdatapy/README.md

 Note: if *ECONDATA_CREDENTIALS* environment variable is not set you will be prompted for an API token which can be retrieved from the  *Account* page at [www.econdata.co.za](https://www.econdata.co.za).

+If you are experiencing issues getting the code below to work, please make sure that the `econdatapy` dependencies are up to date (namely, `pandas`, `pyjwt`, and `requests`).

 ```
 >>> from econdatapy import read